johnnovak/gridmonger-site/source/advanced-editing.rst

 actions in the status bar:

 Move :kbd:`Ctrl+M`
-    The *link-preserving* alternative to the copy operation: the selected cells will be cut first, then you will be automatically taken into *Paste Preview Mode* where you can reposition the selection.
-Note that the move operation will leave the contents of the paste buffer intact (it uses a dedicated "move" buffer under the hood).
+    The *link-preserving* alternative to the copy action: the selected cells will be cut first, then you will be automatically taken into *Paste Preview Mode* where you can reposition the selection.
+Note that the move action will leave the contents of the paste buffer intact (it uses a dedicated "move buffer" under the hood).

 Erase :kbd:`Ctrl+E`
-    Erase the selected cells.
+    Equivalent of using the *erase cell* action on the selected cells.

 Fill :kbd:`Ctrl+F`
-    Equivalent of using the `Draw Floor` action on the selected cells.
+    Equivalent of using the *draw/clear floor* action on the selected cells.

 Set colour :kbd:`Ctrl+C`
     Set the floor colour of the selected cells to the current colour.

 Surround :kbd:`Ctrl+S`
-    Surround the selected cells with solid walls (you can use this with the *Select Rectangle* action to draw rectangular rooms quickly).
+    Surround the selected cells with solid walls (you can use this with the *select rectangle* action to draw rectangular rooms quickly).

 Crop :kbd:`Ctrl+R`
     Crop the level to the bounding box of the selection.